DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <div class="row">
 <div class="col-md-6">
 <h2 style="color:#009623;">Welcome to Darien Library Express Services!</h2>

-The Library is open Monday-Friday from 9 a.m. to 5 p.m. and Saturdays from 1 to 5 p.m.
 WiFi is available in our courtyard.
-Visits to the Second Level and Mezzanine are limited to two-hours per day.
+Visits to the Second Level and Mezzanine are limited two-hours per day.
 <br />
 <br />
 We do not have a date when full services and programs will resume.
 The health and safety of our community and patrons is our top priority and we will continue to abide by federal, state and local regulations and guidance.